enzoperesafonso/AstroTouch/README.md

 *   Common issues include needing `--hdu 1`, adjusting `--smooth` for printability, using a brim for bed adhesion, and using `--downsample` for large files.

-## Contributing

-Contributions are welcome!
-Please use the GitHub Issue tracker for bugs and feature requests.
-For code contributions, please fork the repository and submit a Pull Request.
-See `CONTRIBUTING.md` for more details (if you create one).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.